genonullfree/grc_bit_converter/README.md

 ```
 grc_bit_converter.py:
     -f <file>:       Input file (required)"
+    -o <file>:       Output file (enabling this will silence all other output)"
     -p <size>:       Size of the packet (defaults to 250)"
     -s <string>:     Search for a string.
 This will also supress packet printing."
     -i:              Invert the bits of the byte.
 This may be necessary if high"